GobiasSomeCoffeeCo/news_header/README.md

 # news_header
+Just messing around.
+A poor man's version of programming.

-A simple program to quickly search news headlines and open stories that interest you.
+It is a simple program to quickly search news headlines and open stories that interest you in your browser.